gladjohn/hybridSPA/README.md

 This sample shows how to use MSAL to redeem the authorization code into an access token, which is saved in a cache along with any other useful artifact (such as associated  [refresh_tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#refresh-the-access-token)) so that it can be used later on in the application from the controllers' actions to fetch access tokens after they are expired.

 The redemption takes place in the `AuthorizationCodeReceived` notification of the authorization middleware.
-This is the section where the new MSAL.Net `WithSpaAuthorizationCode` API is used to get the S`paAuthCode` Here there's the relevant code:
+This is the section where the new MSAL.Net `WithSpaAuthorizationCode` API is used to get the `SpaAuthCode` Here there's the relevant code:

 ```CSharp
 private async Task OnAuthorizationCodeReceived(AuthorizationCodeReceivedNotification context)